AnansiOmega/Card-Matching-Game/README.md

 5. Cd into cardGameFrontend
 6. Run open index.html
 7. Cd back, and the into cardGameBackend
-8. Run bundle install, rails db:migrate, and lastly rails s
+8. Run bundle install, rails db:migrate, rails db:seed and lastly rails s
 9. Play the Game!

 ________________________________________________________